intel/dffml/docs/tutorials/model.rst

 Change the test class's name, and make sure ``cls.model`` is instantiating a ``MySLR`` model instead of the ``Misc`` model.

-We create a temporary directory for our tests to use
+We create a temporary directory for our tests to use, and clean it up when they're done.
+The tests are prefixed with numbers to indicate what order they should be run in, ensuring that accuracy and predict test always have a trained model to work with.

+**tests/test_model.py**

 .. literalinclude:: /../dffml/skel/model/tests/test_model.py
     :lines: 37-60